Shraddha22710/latent-space-visualization/README.md

 ### PnP/RED Reconstruction Trajectory Gallery

-The public gallery below shows representative reconstruction dynamics across forward models, algorithm families, and denoiser profiles.
-These images are lightweight reproducible demonstrators; the real pretrained denoiser runner loads DRUNet, DnCNN, or DiffUNet-style models from DeepInverse at runtime and does not store weights in the repo.
+The gallery below shows representative reconstruction dynamics across forward models, algorithm families, and denoiser profiles.
+These images are lightweight reproducible demonstrators; the pretrained denoiser runner loads DRUNet, DnCNN, or DiffUNet-style models from DeepInverse at runtime and does not store weights in the repo.

 | Cross-Case Reconstruction Overview | Gaussian Deblur Residual Trajectories |
 | --- | --- |